JB-VERGARA/aristelle-fashion/README.md

 - **npm (Node Package Manager)**: Used to manage dependencies for the project.

 ## Project Overview

 The website serves as a dynamic landing page designed to represent the brand and its products effectively.
 It features a visually appealing banner at the top, followed by a well-organized display of products to showcase the offerings.
 Visitors can explore the product catalog in detail.
-The site also includes a dedicated "About Us" section to highlight the business's mission and values, along with a "Contact Us" page to facilitate seamless communication with potential customers.
+The site also includes a dedicated "About Us" section to highlight the business's information, along with a "Contact Us" page to facilitate seamless communication with potential customers.

+### Additional Functionalities

+- **SEO Optimization**: The site is optimized for search engines to improve its visibility and ranking, ensuring potential customers can easily find Aristelle Fashion online.

+- **Direct-to-Messenger:**: Integrated functionality for customers to connect directly with Aristelle Fashion via messaging platforms, enhancing communication and customer support.

 ## Getting Started
 ------------------------------------------------------------------------